What are the other Names for this Condition? (Also known as/Synonyms)

 - Acupuncture: A thin needle is inserted into certain points in the body to relieve pain

 How can Fibromyalgia be Prevented?

-Fibromyalgia cannot be prevented and currently, no preventive methods are available.
-Treatment can only reduce the symptoms and duration of the disease.
-However, the following self-care techniques may help reduce the risk of Fibromyalgia:
+Fibromyalgia cannot be prevented, and currently, no preventive methods are available.
+Treatment can only help reduce the symptoms and duration of the disease.
+However, the following self-care techniques may help reduce the risk for Fibromyalgia:

-- Adopt a healthy lifestyle, maintain a healthy diet (a proper, nutritious diet gives you more energy and makes you feel better)
+- Adopting a healthy lifestyle, maintain a healthy diet (a proper, nutritious diet gives you more energy and makes you feel better)

 - Aerobic fitness exercises, activities like swimming, cycling, walking, other physical therapies, are beneficial